All Episodes

 Because I think, folks, it can't be said enough.

-The people analyzing Trump, the people in the establishment, but both parties and the media, they still have not come to grips with what's happened here.
+The people analyzing Trump, the people in the establishment, both parties and the media, they still have not come to grips with what's happened here.

 Now, this is primarily the leftists.

-I think some Republicans, more and more of them, are on board and understand it, whether they like it or not.
+I think some Republicans, more and more of them, are on board and understand it whether they like it or not.

 But the Democrats are clearly still off the reservation and don't have the slightest idea what's happened to them.

-I mentioned yesterday know how bad a shape they're in, but they're not admitting to themselves yet why.
+They know how bad a shape they're in, but they're not admitting to themselves yet why.

 They have not admitted that they were rejected, that their ideas were rejected, that Obama's agenda was repudiated.